stevej2608/dash-spa/README.md

 Several example are available.
 The most comprehensive is *Veggy*.
 Other examples are minimalistic and focus on DashSPA specifics.
 See also the separate DashSPA [dash-flightdeck] dashboard project

-**1. Veggy** This is a fully working clone of the React shopping cart, [Veggy](https://github.com/bodevone/veggy).
+**1. Veggy** This is a fully working clone of the React shopping cart demo, [Veggy](https://github.com/bodevone/veggy).

 Written in less than 250 lines of Python, it's far smaller than the React version.
-Eat your (artichoke) heart out React.
+Eat your (artichoke) heart out React!.

 ![](./docs/img/veggy.png)